2022 NFL Hall of Fame Game: How to watch, teams, more

 - Las Vegas RaidersLiveTodayTomorrowvs--|

-2022 NFL Hall of Fame Game: How to watch, teams, more originally appeared on NBC Sports Bayarea
+2022 NFL Hall of Fame Game: How to watch, teams, more originally appeared on NBC Sports Boston

 The first game on the NFL calendar is almost here.